lyr-uam/CorpusReaccion/README.md

 ### Files in this data set:

-This respository has 3 files:
+The folder Corpus has two files:

 * **CorpusReaccion_10Empresas.xml** contains a XML tree with information of 13651 Spanish written posts from 10 brands: